Waxing

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 10 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 10 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 489 of Meeus index or 1442 from Brown series.

 The length of the current synodic month is 12 minutes longer than the mean synodic month length.
 It is 6 hours and 51 minutes shorter compared to 21st century's longest synodic month length.

-14 days after point of apogee on 17 July 2039 at 03:14 in ♊ Gemini.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next day, until the Moon reaches the point of next perigee on 1 August 2039 at 22:38 in ♐ Sagittarius.
+14 days since point of apogee on 17 July 2039 at 03:14 in ♊ Gemini the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next day until the Moon reaches the point of next perigee on 1 August 2039 at 22:38 in ♐ Sagittarius.

 The Moon is 363 306 km (225 748 mi) away from Earth and getting closer over the next day until the point perigee when Earth-Moon distance is going to be 363 901 km (226 118 mi).

-Moon is in descending node in ♐ Sagittarius at 22:26 crossing the ecliptic from North to South to meet ascending node 13 days later on 14 August 2039 at 10:57 in ♊ Gemini.
+Moon is in descending node in ♐ Sagittarius at 22:26 crossing the ecliptic from North to South.
+Lunar position remains south of if for the upcoming 13 days until Moon's next ascending node later on 14 August 2039 at 10:57 in ♊ Gemini.

-11 days since the previous standstill on 19 July 2039 at 22:01 in ♋ Cancer when the Moon has reached North declination of ∠24.697°, the lunar orbit is extending southward over the next day to face maximum declination of ∠-24.732° at the point of next southern standstill on 2 August 2039 at 07:15 in ♑ Capricorn.
+11 days since the last northern standstill on 19 July 2039 at 22:01 in ♋ Cancer when the Moon has reached North declination of ∠24.697° the lunar orbit is extending southward over the next day to face maximum declination of ∠-24.732° at the point of next southern standstill on 2 August 2039 at 07:15 in ♑ Capricorn.

 In 3 days on 4 August 2039 at 09:56 in ♒ Aquarius the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.